facebook/chef-utils/taste-tester/README.md

 ## Prerequisites

-* Taste-tester assumes that /etc/chef/client.rb and /etc/chef/client.pem on your
-servers are both symlinks and that your real files are /etc/chef/client-prod.rb and /etc/chef/client-prod.pem
+* Taste-tester assumes that /etc/chef/client.rb on your servers is a symlink and that your real config is /etc/chef/client-prod.rb

 * Taste-tester assumes that it's generally safe to "go back" to production.
 I.e.
 We set things up so you can set a cronjob to un-taste-test a server after the